 - When you eat your meal with a plate placed on the floor, you will naturally have to bend forward from your hips instead of just your chest and sit back up to starting position to swallow.
 This constant back and forth movement causes the muscles of your abdomen to be active, increases secretion of stomach acids – making it much easier to digest food.
 And an upright position prevent acid reflex.

 - Sitting on the floor and eating has great benefit for weight loss.
 When you sit in this position, your brain automatically calms down and is better equipped to focusing on the food you eat, helps you finish leaving a sense of satisfaction.
-And you have to get up and move more muscles to go for second serving.
-It curbs craving or binge eating.
+And you have to get

 - When you squat or sit in sukhasanas or padmasana, the muscles in your lower back, pelvis, around your stomach and those of the upper and lower abdomen stretch – reducing pain and discomfort.
 This helps your digestive system relax and stay in a normal position.
 We are left with a straight spine and vast space in our stomach without compressing our ribs helping in eating better and digest well.